muriloGervasio/multitenant-tenant-nestjs/README.md

 }
 ```

-By doing this we define a factory that will extend our prisma client, adding a middleware that will filter the data based on the tenantId that is in the CLS context.
+By doing this we define a factory that will extend our prisma client, adding a middleware that will filter the data based on the `tenant_id` that is in the CLS context.
 Now we can just use this factory to create a new prisma client that will filter the data based on the tenantId.

 This will be our updated prisma service calling the factory.
 ```typescript